Freeform Theory

 \[Q = \sum_{i=1}^{n_c} Q_i\]

-Here \(\epsilon_i\) is the relative internal energy (including solvation and zero-point energies) of the conformer relative to the global minimum conformation. \(q_t\), \(q_ir\) and \(q_iv\) are the translational, rotational and vibrational partition functions respectively, describing the entropic contributions from that conformation. \(n_c\) is the number of unique conformations in the ensemble.
-More details on these terms are given in the theory section of the szybki documentation.
-In practice, we do not compute the translational partition function \(q_t\) because it is constant for all conformers so it cancels out of the conformer free energies.
+Here \(\epsilon_i\) is the relative internal energy (including solvation and zero-point energies) of the conformer relative to the global minimum conformation. \(q_t\), \(q_ir\), and \(q_iv\) are the translational, rotational, and vibrational partition functions, respectively, describing the entropic contributions from that conformation. \(n_c\) is the number of unique conformations in the ensemble.
+More details on these terms are given in the SZYBKI theory section.
+In practice, we do not compute the translational partition function \(q_t\) because it is constant for all conformers, so it cancels out of the conformer free energies.

-In addition to the graphic output file which shows a plot of the calculated free energies of conformations vs. their relative internal+solvation energies, energetic and thermodynamic results are stored in the log and csv files.
+In addition to the graphic output file, which shows a plot of the calculated free energies of conformations versus their relative internal and solvation energies, energetic and thermodynamic results are stored in the log and CSV files.

 The components of Local and Global Strain Energies

-A key issue is that the input 3D coordinates of the tracked conformer may be of artificially high energy, usually due to small deviations of bond lengths and bond angles from the forcefield’s optimum values; this is often true particularly of ligands from Xray structures.
-For this reason the input structure is cleaned up with a restrained optimization using strong harmonic restraints to the input coordinates.
-The strong restraints retain the shape of the ligand (Usually to within 0.2 Å RMSD) but resolve the artificially high energy.
-The energy of this restrained minimum structure is used in calculating the Local Strain Energy as shown in the figure above.
+A key issue is that the input 3D coordinates of the tracked conformer may be of artificially high energy, usually due to small deviations of bond lengths and bond angles from the force field’s optimum values; this is often true particularly of ligands from X-ray structures.
+For this reason, the input structure is cleaned up with a restrained optimization using strong harmonic restraints to the input coordinates.
+The strong restraints retain the shape of the ligand (usually to within 0.2 Å RMSD) but resolve the artificially high energy.
+The energy of this restrained minimum structure is used in calculating the Local Strain Energy as shown in Figure 3 above.

 Since conformer free energies must be calculated from energy minima in order to characterize the entropy, an unconstrained minimization is now required to find the Nearest Unbound Minimum to the input structure.
-This minimization allows the torsions in the input structure to relax away from where they may have been distorted from the nearby local minimum in order to fit into the active site. freeform keeps track of this “distortion” strain energy as Local Strain Energy.
-From this point, freeform simply includes the Nearest Unbound Minimum as just another energy minimum in the aqueous ensemble and calculates its conformer free energy, which is specifically reported in the pdf and log output (see examples).
-Thus, within freeform, the Global Strain Energy for the input 3D structure would be considered to consists of a) the Local Strain Energy required to distort the Nearest Unbound Minimum so the ligand can adopt the shape of the input tracked conformer, and b) the conformer free energy required to select the Nearest Unbound Minimum (i.e. the closest local minimum to the input structure) from the entire Ensemble of Unbound Minima.
+This minimization allows the torsions in the input structure to relax away from where they may have been distorted from the nearby local minimum in order to fit into the active site.
+Freeform keeps track of this “distortion” strain energy as Local Strain Energy.
+From this point, Freeform simply includes the Nearest Unbound Minimum as just another energy minimum in the aqueous ensemble and calculates its conformer free energy, which is specifically reported in the PDF and log output (see examples).
+Thus, within Freeform, the Global Strain Energy for the input 3D structure would be considered to consist of a) the Local Strain Energy required to distort the Nearest Unbound Minimum, so the ligand can adopt the shape of the input tracked conformer, and b) the conformer free energy required to select the Nearest Unbound Minimum (i.e., the closest local minimum to the input structure) from the entire Ensemble of Unbound Minima.

-Solvation energy is a crucial component of the solubility energetics, and is directly related to hydrophilicity/hydrophobicity of a compound, therefore one can expect it is correlated with another measure of hydrophobicity logP, as illustrated on the diagram below (Figure: Solvation, solubility and hydrophobicity).
-Such a correlation, particularly when functional groups contribution is considered might not exist. freeform shows side-by-side the graphical group contributions to solvation free energy and XlogP.
+Solvation energy is a crucial component of the solubility energetics and is directly related to hydrophilicity/hydrophobicity of a compound; therefore one can expect it is correlated with another measure of hydrophobicity, logP, as illustrated in Figure 4 below.
+Such a correlation, particularly when a functional group’s contribution is considered, might not exist.
+Freeform shows the graphical group contributions to solvation free energy and XlogP.

 ../../_images/solvation-solubility.png

-The method is based on the continuum solvent model in which a PB solver ZAP [Grant-2001] is used.
+The method is based on the continuum solvent model in which a Poisson–Boltzmann (PB) solver ZAP [Grant-2001] is used.
 The calculation is performed on the lowest energy gas-phase conformation found with the MMFF94 force field from the optimized set of conformations generated by the conformation generator OMEGA [Hawkins-2010].
-A set of atomic radii ZAP9 and AM1BCC partial charges as described in [Nicholls-2010]is applied for all PB calculations.
-Atomic and group contributions to the free energy of solvation for the input compound are calculated from atomic electrostatic potentials and atomic area terms representing hydrophobic part of solvation.
-Assuming that a functional group has \(n\) atoms, its calculated solvation free energy \(\Delta G_s\) is:
+A set of atomic radii ZAP9 and AM1BCC partial charges as described by Nicholls [Nicholls-2010] is applied for all PB calculations.
+Atomic and group contributions to the free energy of solvation for the input compound are calculated from atomic electrostatic potentials and atomic area terms representing the hydrophobic part of solvation.
+Assuming that a functional group has \(n\) atoms, its calculated solvation free energy \(\Delta G_s\) is

-where \(V_{i,s}\) and \(V_{i,v}\) are calculated electrostatic potentials on atom \(i\) in solution and in vacuum respectively, \(q_i\) is atom partial charge and \(S_i\) is atomic contribution to hydrophobic part of solvation evaluated from a simple surface area model assuming 6.3 cal/(mol Å\(\AA\)) as a value for microscopic surface tension coefficient.
-Graphical representation of group (or atomic) contributions to the free energy of solvation is performed with the OE toolkits OEDepict and Grapheme.
+where \(V_{i,s}\) and \(V_{i,v}\) are calculated electrostatic potentials on atom \(i\) in solution and in vacuum, respectively, \(q_i\) is atom partial charge, and \(S_i\) is atomic contribution to hydrophobic part of solvation evaluated from a simple surface area model assuming 6.3 cal/(mol Å\(\AA\)) as a value for the microscopic surface tension coefficient.
+Graphical representation of group (or atomic) contributions to the free energy of solvation is performed with the OpenEye tools OEDepict TK and Grapheme™ TK.

 Counterintuitive group contributions to solvation energies

 Solvation free energy for molecular ions might not be trivial to interpret because of very strong intrinsic electrostatic interactions.
 One can most easily begin to understand these effects by considering zwitterions.
 A common zwitterion will contain both a group with a positive formal charge and a group with a negative formal charge.
 It is well known that zwitterions, though still having high solvation energies, have significantly smaller solvation energies than compounds with two formal charges of the same sign.
 In fact, zwitterion solvation energies are typically smaller than the solvation energy of the analog molecule with a single charge.
-For instance, as the following figures show Figure: Solvation energy of zwitterionic phenylalanine and two singly-charged analogs, the solvation energy of zwitterionic phenylalanine is -35.4 kcal/mol, while the solvation energy of the formamide analog and the methyl ester analog are -74.9 and -64.6 kcal/mol respectively.
+For instance, as the examples in Figure 5 show, the solvation energy of zwitterionic phenylalanine is -35.4 kcal/mol, while the solvation energy of the formamide analog and the methyl ester analog are -74.9 and -64.6 kcal/mol, respectively.

 ../../_images/phenylalanine.png

-Solvation energy of zwitterionic phenylalanine and two singly-charged analogs
+Figure 5.
+Solvation energy of zwitterionic phenylalanine and two singly charged analogs.

-One can consider then, that adding a charge of opposite sign charge of the current molecular ion contributes a positive 30 to 40 kcal/mol to the solvation energy.
-A similar situation, perhaps even more dramatic, occurs in the case of intramolecular salt bridges, where positively and negatively charged groups are positioned in a very short distance (that kind of interaction not only exists in macromolecules: NMR and hydrogen exchange rate experiments have confirmed the presence of salt bridges between arginine or lysine and aspartate or glutamate side chains also in short peptides [Otter-1989], [Mayne-1998]).
-Making positive contributions to the solvation energy is generally considered a hydrophobic effect, yet here the contribution is made by a charged species – something that is somewhat counterintuitive at first.
+One can consider, then, that adding a charge of the opposite sign of the current molecular ion contributes a positive 30 to 40 kcal/mol to the solvation energy.
+A similar situation, perhaps even more dramatic, occurs in the case of intramolecular salt bridges, where positively and negatively charged groups are positioned in a very short distance.
+That kind of interaction does not only exist in macromolecules: NMR and hydrogen exchange rate experiments have also confirmed the presence of salt bridges between arginine or lysine and aspartate or glutamate side chains in short peptides ([Mayne-1998]; [Otter-1989]).
+Making positive contributions to the solvation energy is generally considered a hydrophobic effect, yet here the contribution is made by a charged species, which is somewhat counterintuitive at first.
 Nevertheless, in this context, one can understand how, under the right conditions, a normally hydrophilic functional group can make a significant positive contribution to the solvation energy.
 The more confusing circumstance is when, rather than a simple zwitterion, we see a similar effect in a molecule with either multiple charges of one type (either positive or negative) and a single charge of the opposite sign.
-Consider a molecule with 2 negative ions, one positive ion and a total charge of -1, like the one shown on Figure: Example of counterintuitive group contributions to solvation below.
+Consider a molecule with 2 negative ions, one positive ion and a total charge of -1, like the one shown in Figure 6.

 Example of counterintuitive group contributions to solvation